DavisZHANG-BlogOnly/dax-beautifier/readme.markdown

 ##### Version:1.0.2 (2020-8-13)

-Modify the icon size of the program
+Modify the icon size of the program.